felperez/Mini-game-arduino/README.md

 ## How can we improve the project?

 * The way the sound effects are built implies that the movement of the objects stops while playing the sounds.
+It would be interesting to fix this so the sounds do not slow down the natural flow of the game.